pjolson/MySuiteBlog/blog/searchanatomy1.md

 Checking this box adds the search to the list of view options for lists of records of this type.
 So, if I were to view a list of transactions, I could update the view to this saved search to see the list of transactions with my predefined criteria and results.

-This can be very useful as the assigned view may show too much, or the wrong kind of information.
+This can be very useful as the assigned view may show too much - or the wrong kind - of information.

 ### F.	Available as Dashboard View